 - Associate the SLB and ApsaraDB RDS instances required by your current business modules with the scaling group.

 Configure other parameters based on your business requirements.
-For more information, see Create a scaling group.
+For more information, see Manage scaling groups.

 - In the upper part of the page, click the Instance Configuration Sources tab.